gbif/ssg-gb23/content/05_travel-accommodation/en.md

 ### Language

 Portuguese is the official language of Brazil.
-Many Brazilians in the larger cities - especially those you encounter working at airports, hotels, better restaurants, tour companies, travel agencies, etc - speak at least some English.
+Many Brazilians in the larger cities—especially those you encounter working at airports, hotels, better restaurants, tour companies and travel agencies—speak at least some English.
 Both English and Spanish are taught in many Brazilian schools.

 ### Money procedures

 The unit of currency in Brazil is the real and the plural is reais.
 The real further divides into 100 centavos.
 The symbol for real is "R$" and the currency code is BRL.
 Other currencies, such as USD, are barely accepted in Brazil.
 So you need to have Reais in your wallet!

 + Change Money: You can exchange money in banks or in currency exchanges located at the Brasilia Airport.
 Hotels and travel agencies may also exchange money for you;
 + Credit and Debit Cards: Visa and MasterCard are widely accepted in Brazil.
 American Express and Diners Club, are often accepted as well;
 + ATMs:  ATM’s are located all over the country, including Brasilia Airport.
 However, there may be limits to the daily amount that you can withdraw from an ATM, specially from 10:00pm to 6:00 am.

 ### Personal security

-According to Brazilian security authorities, Brasilia’s “Plano Piloto” (central area of town) is considered as a safe area.
+According to Brazilian security authorities, Brasília’s “Plano Piloto” (central area of town) is considered as a safe area.
 Nevertheless precautions should be taken and it is advisable to practice the same caution you would practice when visiting a major metropolitan destination in any country.
 Consider the caution you take at night in any major city and use the same caution when in Brasília:
 +	Expensive cameras and jewelry should be worn discreetly;
 +	Purses and wallets can attract attention:
 +	Only carry small amounts of cash and a copy of your passport.
 Carry only the credit cards you are going to need, not all you have.